 UX and UI for custom campaign site builder.

 PledgeMusic is an on-line direct-to-fan music platform.
 Artists create campaigns to promote and sell a variety of merchandise and experiences.
-Artists frequently expressed wanting more control over their brand and customization over how fans experienced their campaign.

 Store admin wireframe

 Once I had established the architecture and features I created an InVision prototype and shared it with the team to test and give feedback.

 Storefront admin with content blocks and a sticky right nav that would allow you to easily save and preview.

 Translating the backend to the frontend

 I established that every piece of the site was a component which would allow for a limited amount of customization.
 This greatly helped keep our development scope in-check and allowed me to be creative within the constraints.

 Wireframing site content blocks